 NO ENTRY FEE

-These are the dates that films must arrive at our office in Burbank.
-They are NOT postmark deadlines.
+These are the dates that films must be submitted on FilmFreeway.com.
 We handle all submissions identically, regardless of which deadline you choose.
 We encourage you to submit as early as possible!

 Any Scripted, animation or documentary film of the Southern California Region (San Luis Obispo to San Diego) with a running time of 25 minutes or less.
 In order to qualify attendees must be enrolled in a school from January of 2018 to present.
 Short Films must have a total running time of 25 minutes or less, including credits.